 As a Federal health care program, Medicaid will not pay for items or services furnished, ordered, prescribed, or supplied by an excluded individual or entity.

 Screening for Exclusions

 CMS advises states to require providers screen their employees and contractors for exclusions by checking the database LEIE and SAM on a monthly basis.
+Association of http://exclusions.oig.hhs.gov/

 Screening for Exclusions